KelvinBastow/prizegenerator/README.md

 - As part of the project, you need to create an Ansible Playbook that will provision the environment that your application needs to run.
 - The project must make use of a reverse proxy to make your application accessible to the user.

-You should consider the concept of MVP (Minimum Viable Product) as you plan your project, complete all the requirements before you add extra functionality that is not specified above
+You should consider the concept of MVP (Minimum Viable Product) as you plan your project, complete all the requirements before you add extra functionality that is not specified above.
+.

 # Trello Board